Dieser Artikel ist auch verfügbar auf: Deutsch

 We rely on our professional compact camera Canon G9 X. It takes great pictures, even in bad light.
 You will soon find a review of this camera on our blog.

-7. Waterproof document bag & passport cover
+7. Waterproof document bag and passport cover

 Your documents, especially the passport, are by far the most important things on the journey .
 Remember: Everything else you can almost always replace on the go, but not documents.
 You should always keep them safe.
 Because there is nothing worse than if you loose your passport, credit card or other important documents on your long-term travel/vacation or they get damaged.